wailsapp/docsv1/content/gettingstarted/installing.md

 Change into the project directory `cd my-project` and compile your application using the [build command]({{< relref "/reference/cli.md#build" >}}) `wails build`.

-If all went well, you should have a compiled program in your local directory.
-Run it with `./my-project` or double click `myproject.exe` if on windows.
+If all went well, you should have a compiled program in the build directory.
+Run it with `build/my-project` or double click `myproject.exe` if on windows.

 <div class="imagecontainer">
 <img src="/images/app.png" style="width:65%">